News Sheet for week beginning 20th August 2017

 Hassocks: we will be disposing of some hassocks (the PCC has a faculty for this) before work starts in the church.
 The best will be kept for use but if you would like one / some for use in your home or garden please do take them.
 Please speak to Dave or Don first to ensure that you take the right ones!

 Mugs and Bags: this is almost your last chance to purchase St. Luke’s bags (really sturdy quality) and mugs.
 Reduced price of £3 each.
 Available after services or via the parish office.

 SOCIAL and FUNDRAISING

 Local Walks: Our next walk we be on the 28th June.
 All are welcome on these walks of 2.0 to 4.5 miles, which we hope to have most weeks throughout the summer.
-If you wish to be certain that the walk is going to happen, particularly if the weather looks as though it could be wet, please phone the walk leader.
+If you wish to be certain that the walk is going to happen if the weather looks as though it could be wet, please phone the walk leader.
 Please share cars if possible.
 We meet as follows :

 Ride and Stride: Saturday 9th September: If you are interested in being one of the sponsored team in this fund raising cycle ride visiting local churches, please note the date/time.
 We hope to have a short route for the youngest as well as the full route for others.
 Peter Goford T.638238 will be leading the ride.
 Please contact him or myself if you expect to come or want further details.
 Roger Bevitt T.633464